-Sections 3.5.1 State Environmental Planning Policy (Biodiversity and Conservation) 2021- Chapter 8: Sydney Drinking Water Catchment and 3.6.6 Direction 3.3 Sydney Drinking Water Catchments considers impacts on and the importance of water resources with particular consideration to water quality impacts, as demonstrated through the proponent's Water Cycle Management Plan (Appendix 7a).
+Section 3.5.1 State Environmental Planning Policy (Biodiversity and Conservation) 2021- Chapter 8: Sydney Drinking Water Catchment and Section 3.6.6 Direction 3.3 Sydney Drinking Water Catchments considers impacts on and the importance of water resources with particular consideration to water quality impacts, as demonstrated through the proponent's Water Cycle Management Plan (Appendix 7a).

-The planning proposal seeks a R5 large lot residential rezoning and does not promote opportunities for investment in productive, diversified, innovative and sustainable rural economic activities.
+The planning proposal seeks a R5 Large Lot Residential rezoning and does not promote opportunities for investment in productive, diversified, innovative and sustainable rural economic activities.

-This planning proposal seeks to facilitate the ultimate subdivision of the subject site from 12 existing RU6 Transition zoned lots to 16 2 hectare R5 large residential lots which would result in fragmentation of rural land.
-The relatively low density of the proposal, large lot sizes and the relatively contained nature of the site between three existing roads is considered to reduce potential land use conflict with other rural land uses.
+This planning proposal seeks to facilitate the ultimate subdivision of the subject site from 22 existing RU6 Transition zoned lots to 27 2 hectare R5 Large Residential Lots which would result in fragmentation of rural land.
+The relatively low density of the proposal, large lot sizes and the relatively contained nature of the site between existing roads and the Mulwaree River are considered to reduce potential land use conflict with other rural land uses.
 In addition, the entire Brisbane Grove Precinct is identified as a R5 Large Lot Residential opportunity area with agricultural activities likely to diminish as land in the precinct is rezoned and further reduce any consequential rural impacts.
 The proposal is not considered to adversely affect the operation and viability of existing rural land uses, related enterprises or supporting infrastructure and facilities essential to rural industries or supply chains.

-The subject site is not included as state significant agricultural land as illustrated on the ePlanning Spatial Viewer presented in Figure 15.
+The subject site is not included as state significant agricultural land as illustrated on the ePlanning Spatial Viewer presented in Figure 20.